frankstack/CQF/README.md

 Moreover, to see the _.pdf_ files without any problem, it is advisable to use Chrome or Microsoft Edge.

-Any other queries, can reach the author to fsyrosas@outlook.com
+Any other queries, the author can be reached at fsyrosas@outlook.com